aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/environment-configuration/_index.md

     }
 ```

-The **`JavaScriptTimeout`** property sets ` TimeSpan` which limits JavaScript execution time.
+The `JavaScriptTimeout` property sets ` TimeSpan` which limits JavaScript execution time.
 If the script is executed longer than provided `TimeSpan`, it will be cancelled.
 The default value is 1 minute.

 ## **Network Service**

 Modern network environments generate a significant amount of security event and log data via network routers and switches, servers, anti-malware systems, and so on.

-Aspose.SVG for .Net offers the **[INetworkService](https://apireference.aspose.com/html/net/aspose.html.services/inetworkservice)** that is envisioned as a solution to help manage and analyze all this information.
+Aspose.SVG for .Net offers the [INetworkService](https://apireference.aspose.com/html/net/aspose.html.services/inetworkservice) that is envisioned as a solution to help manage and analyze all this information.
 Service allows you to control all incoming/outcoming traffic and implement your custom message handlers.
 It can be used for different purposes, such as: create custom caching mechanism, trace/logging request messages, etc.

+### **Create a Custom Message Handler**

+Aspose.SVG for .NET offers functionality for custom message handlers creating.
+Let’s develop a simple custom handler that logs information about unreachable resources.
+Take the following steps:

+1. Use the necessary Namespace, which is the [Aspose.Svg.Net](https://apireference.aspose.com/svg/net/aspose.svg.net).
+This Namespace is presented by classes and interfaces which are responsible for helping easy network processing.
+2. To create a custom message handler, you need to define your own class that will be derived from the [MessageHandler](https://apireference.aspose.com/svg/net/aspose.svg.net/messagehandler) class.
+We construct a **LogMessageHandler** class.
+3. Override the [Invoke()](https://apireference.aspose.com/svg/net/aspose.svg.net/messagehandler/methods/invoke) method of the MessageHandler class to implement the custom message handler behaviour.

-The following example demonstrates how to use message handlers to log information about unreachable resources.
-First of all, you need to create a custom message handler.
+The following example demonstrates how to create **LogMessageHandler** to log information about unreachable resources.

- We construct a **LogMessageHandler** class:

 ```c#
 using Aspose.Svg.Net;